 The best CRM software shows at a glance how hot or cold a lead really is.
 The more data love you give your CRM, the more it loves you back.

 Marketing and sales go better with a CRM.
 Sales staff can work on their own more efficiently and work together more smoothly.
 Who spoke to a prospect last?
 What did they talk about?
 What's the next step?
 A good CRM knows and will assign a score or a value to each prospect in your pipeline and give you weighted sales projections.

 What is CRM marketing worth?
 A recent report compiled by IBM showed that businesses scored a 65% sales quota increase when a CRM was adopted.

 Once you can identify your most profitable customers, you can delight them with perks that help them feel even more valued.
-Target and refine your marketing campaigns so they receive only the information they want to know about.
+Target and refine your marketing campaigns by customer needs so they receive only the information they want to know about.